A mechanical model reveals that non-axisymmetric buckling lowers the energy barrier associated with membrane neck

-Given our observation that the base of the tube is energetically favorable to constriction (\Cref{fig:comparison_base_pinching}), we next added a helical collar pressure to the base to investigate the effect of coupling the three key design elements -- negative Gaussian curvature, access to non-axisymmetric modes, and helical collar pressure (\Cref{fig:fig_helix_base}A) -- on membrane neck constriction.
-We found that this combination also results in reduced collar pressure (\Cref{fig:fig_helix_base}D) and energy barrier (\Cref{fig:fig_helix_base}F) with increasing constriction when compared to a ring of collar pressure (\Cref{fig:fig_helix_base}D,F for zero pitch).
-However, a ring of lower pitch was advantageous in terms of a lower stiffness; the stiffness for Pitch 4 is greater than that associated with Pitch 0 (\Cref{fig:fig_helix_base}E).
-This is possibly the result of recruiting the stiffer cylindrical portion of the membrane tube with greater pitch.
-Interestingly, the presence of 3 rings at the base resulted in an increase in both the collar pressure (\Cref{fig:fig_helix_base}I) and stiffness (\Cref{fig:fig_helix_base}J), such that the region of easier constriction (\Cref{fig:fig_helix_base}J, blue shaded region) is much smaller than for a single helical ring (\Cref{fig:fig_helix_base}E, blue shaded region).
-The membrane then transitions into a region of high stiffness at a smaller value of constriction (\Cref{fig:fig_helix_base}J, pink shaded region) due to the larger surface area of the three rings that recruits more of the cylindrical tube to resist constriction.
+Interestingly, the presence of 3 rings at the base resulted in an increase in both the collar pressure (\Cref{fig:fig_multiple_helix}G) and stiffness (\Cref{fig:fig_multiple_helix}H), such that the region of easier constriction (\Cref{fig:fig_multiple_helix}H, blue shaded region) is much smaller than for a single helical ring (\Cref{fig:fig_helix_base}E, blue shaded region).
+The membrane then transitions into a region of high stiffness at a smaller value of constriction (\Cref{fig:fig_multiple_helix}H, pink shaded region) due to the larger surface area of the three rings that recruits more of the cylindrical tube to resist constriction.